-The effects of the Coronavirus are being felt the world over as more countries going into lockdown and more people practising social distancing.
-Because no-one is sure of how long these measures will be in place, people have started to think of how education can continue from home during the COVID-19 outbreak.
+The effects of the Coronavirus are being felt the world over as more countries go into lockdown and more people practice social distancing.
+Because no one is sure of how long these measures will be in place, people have started to think of how education can continue from home during the COVID-19 outbreak.

 Schools and private education businesses (e.g. English language schools and private tutoring companies) are probably one of the worst affected sectors in this pandemic because of the disruption to in-person classes.